1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The confederacy’s unity was destroyed by Wellesley’s policies.

-72. A major territorial gain for the British after the Second Anglo-Maratha War was:
+72. A major territorial gain for the British after the Second Anglo-Maratha War was___________.

 A) Delhi and Agra